 JILL RACHUY BRINDEL, CELLO

 Jill Rachuy Brindel is Adjunct Instructor in Cello at SSU.
-She has been a cellist with the San Francisco Symphony since 1980 and a co-founder and member of TRIO NAVARRO, an ensemble hailed as “the premier trio of Northern California” by Classical Sonoma.
+She has been a cellist with the San Francisco Symphony since 1980 and a co-founder and member of NAVARRO TRIO, an ensemble hailed as “the premier trio of Northern California” by Classical Sonoma.
 Ms. Brindel studied at Indiana University and Chicago Musical College and was formerly Assistant Principal Cellist of the Lyric Opera of Chicago Orchestra, Principal Cellist of the Mendocino Music Festival for its first six years, cellist for the Navarro Quartet and a member of the Houston Symphony.
 She has performed chamber music at Kohl Mansion, the Russian River Chamber Festival, Old First Church, the Ralston Chamber Series and Chamber Music Sundaes.
 In 2006 she returned to the Mendocino Music Festival as Principal Cellist and chamber soloist and in 2009 she became co-director of the Emerging Artists Program at the festival.
 Ms. Brindel actively promotes the music of her late father, composer Bernard Brindel.
 She is a private instructor of cello as well as the coach for the cello section of the SFS Youth Orchestra.
 In 2015 she joined the faculty of Sonoma State University as studio cello instructor.
 Ms. Brindel has given seminars on audition techniques to students at the University of Nevada at Reno and the New World Symphony.